 Learn more on how to make readers care about your solutions to their problems here.

-The idea is to hit on pain points and tease that you know what they're facing.
-Whether that's something they're missing out on or something they want to stop, make sure they know that you're aware of it.
+Your goal here is to hit on pain points and tease that you know what they're facing.
+Establish relevancy and credibility.
+So whether that's something they're missing out on or something they want to stop, make sure they know that you're aware of it.

 It doesn't stop there, though.
 That's something that can have some real effects on your life, not just your work.

 The next step is to make your audience feel like they have no other option unless they want to keep on suffering.
 I said not to drive it home before but that's exactly what you need to do now.
 That's because you need to ramp up the tension and build to the worst possible results.

 Otherwise, you run the risk of coming off too strong and turning prospects away.
 Emotion is the best angle here and you should relate what you went over previously to what it actually means to your audience.

 If you're talking about a product that will help improve productivity, you might want to talk about how it can help people get more done in less time.
 But instead of just listing the benefits, you should focus on how not using the product will make things worse.

 You could say something like, "If you don't start using this product, you'll never be able to get ahead at work.
 You'll always be playing catch-up and falling behind."
 This statement hits on both the emotional and logical sides of the brain.
 And it's much more likely to get people to take action.